SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Formal verification/index.rst

       - Bool
       - Return True the first cycle

-Note that you can use the init statement on past :
+Note that you can use the init statement on past:

 .. code-block:: scala